Ronald Tamler, MD, PhD

-Dr. Ronald Tamler, clinical director of the Mount Sinai Diabetes Center, is a board-certified endocrinologist and internist and is certified as a nutrition-support physician and diabetes educator.
+Dr. Ronald Tamler, director of digital health implementation for Mount Sinai Health System, is a board-certified endocrinologist and internist and is certified as a nutrition-support physician and diabetes educator.
 He specializes in Type 1 and Type 2 diabetes and diabetic complications, but also treats patients with general endocrine problems (e.g. thyroid disease).
-He sees patients at the Mount Sinai Diabetes Center, located at 10 East 102nd street on the 5th Floor.
-Dr. Tamler particularly specializes in the endocrinology of men and has significant expertise in treating hypogonadism (low testosterone), male osteoporosis (brittle bones) and erectile dysfunction (impotence) and in advising on the use of nutritional supplements for hormonal diseases.
-He is an honorary police surgeon for the NYPD.
+He sees patients at the Mount Sinai Diabetes Center, located at 5 East 98th street on the 3rd Floor.
+Dr. Tamler particularly specializes in the endocrinology of men and has significant expertise in treating hypogonadism (low testosterone), male osteoporosis (brittle bones) and erectile dysfunction (impotence).
+Dr. Tamler has been featured for several years in various publications listing top doctors, including the New York Times and New York Magazine, and he is an honorary police surgeon for the NYPD.

 Frequently asked questions:

 - “What should I bring to my appointment?”
 If you have diabetes, please always bring your glucose meter to your appointment.
 It stores valuable information that we can download and analyze.
 Also, please bring any outside labs that were ordered by other physicians.
 This will help us make greater progress at your visit and may even save you the discomfort of a blood test.
 Please bring your insurance information, the filled-out questionnaire you were sent when you made the appointment, and a list of all medications and all nutritional supplements you are taking.
 If you are a new patient, please come in 15 minutes before your scheduled appointment, as the registration process might take a bit longer.”